jamesplease/redux-resource/docs/other-guides/custom-action-types.md

 You define plugins for each resource type when you call [`resourceReducer`](../api-reference/resource-reducer.md).
-The second argument to that function is an `options` options, and within it you can pass `plugins` as an array:
+The second argument to that function is an `options` option, and within it you can pass `plugins` as an array:

 ```js